-Each team gets a draw that shows the 4 other teams they need to debate.
-The team on the left of the draw is the home team if you're planning a face-to-face debate, but both teachers are equally responsible for contacting each other and planning the debate, so you'll need to get in touch as soon as you can and discuss times, dates, who's booking the adjudicator, etc. It's great for teams to meet in-person if they can, but you can't be forced to travel and plenty of debates will happen online.
-If a debate is going to be inperson, you need to include a few nearby adjudicators in the planning and choose a time, date and venue that suits everyone.
-If it's happening online then you can just book an online adjudicator with the organisers once the details are sorted.
-All 4 debates need to be completed by Week 5 of Term 3, and they can happen out of order if that's easiest.
+Each team gets a draw that shows the 3 other teams they need to debate.
+The team on the left of the draw is the home team if you're planning a face-to-face debate, but both teachers are equally responsible for contacting each other and planning the debate, so you'll need to get in touch soon as you can and discuss times, dates, who's booking the adjudicator, etc. It's great for teams to meet in-person if they can, but you can't be forced to travel and plenty of debates will happen online.
+For in-person debates, metropolitan teams will be allocated a zone adjudicator who is willing to come in-person if their schedule allows.
+For online debates you can just book an online adjudicator with the organisers once the details are sorted.
+An online adjudicator can also be allocated to an in-person debate if necessary.
+All 3 debates need to be completed by Week 6 of Term 3, and they can happen out of order if that's easiest.